roth-hex-lab/roth-hex-lab.github.io/content/projects/KARVIMIO/index.md

 # Publications

+{{< spoiler text="MultiCam: On-the-fly Multi-Camera Pose Estimation Using Spatiotemporal Overlaps of Known Objects @IEEE VR Conference 25.03.2026" >}}
+We are happy to present our paper "MultiCam: On-the-fly Multi-Camera Pose Estimation Using Spatiotemporal Overlaps of Known Objects" by Shiyu Li, Hannah Schieber, Kristoffer Waldow, Benjamin Busam, Julian Kreimeier, and Daniel Roth at IEEE VR 2026 in Daegu.
+{{< figure src="KARVIMIO/Mutlicam.jpg" caption="" >}}
+{{< /spoiler >}}

 {{< spoiler text="Visual Guidance for Assembly Processes @IEEE ISMAR Conference 24.10.2024" >}}
 We are happy to present our demo "Visual Guidance for Assembly Processes" by Julian Kreimeier, Hannah Schieber, Shiyu Li, Alejandro Martin-Gomez, and Daniel Roth at  IEEE ISMAR 2024 in Seattle.
 {{< figure src="KARVIMIO/KARVIMOdemo.png" caption="" >}}